Performance Analysis for Wireless Localization with Random Sensor Network: Simulation Studies

 \subsection{Simulation results for MCP Model}

-A MCP sensor network $\Xi_\R$ with cluster radius $\rho_c = 0.3$ km is simulated within a fixed estimation range $\R = 30$ km in $\IR^2$, together with a reference PPP network $\Phi_\R$.
-As discussed previously in Section~\ref{section: simulate_MHP}, there is currently no computationally efficient method for simulating an MCP network conditioned on having exactly $n$ sensors inside a bounded observation window.
-Consequently, we restrict our numerical investigations for the MCP model to the MSE performance only.
+We simulate several MCP networks $\Xi_\R$ with varying cluster radius $\rho_c$ and mean cluster size $\bar{c}$ within a fixed observation region $\R = 30$ m in $\IR^2$, together with a reference HPPP network $\Phi_\R$.
+The parent intensity $\lambda_0$ of each MCP is selected such that the overall density $\lambda$ matches that of the reference HPPP, according to \eqref{equ:density_MCP_TCP}.

+As discussed in Section~\ref{section: simulate_MHP}, there is currently no computationally efficient method for simulating an MCP network conditioned on having exactly $n$ sensors within a bounded observation window.
+Consequently, we restrict our numerical study of the MCP model to the MSE performance.

-Figure~\ref{fig:MSD_Poisson_vs_MaternCluster_R30} shows the empirical MSE for both the reference PPP $\Phi_\R$ and the MCP $\Xi_\R$ sensor networks, together with the theoretical upper bound for the PPP, as functions of the sensor density.
-To ensure that the simulated MCP $\Xi_\R$ matches the point density of the reference PPP $\Phi_\R$, the intensity of the underlying parent PPP $\Phi^p$ is fixed at $0.4$ parent nodes per square kilometer, while the mean cluster size is adjusted according to the relation given in~\eqref{equ:density_MCP_TCP}.
+Figure~\ref{fig:MSD_Poisson_vs_MaternCluster_R30} and Table~\ref{tab:ppp_vs_mcp_sensitivity} presents the simulated MSE for both the HPPP $\Phi_\R$ and MCP $\Xi_\R$ networks, together with the theoretical upper bound derived for the HPPP, as functions of the sensor density.
+We observe that the MSE of all MCP configurations is consistently higher than that of the HPPP, indicating that clustered deployments generally yield inferior global localization performance compared to HPPP deployments.

-We observe that the MSE of the MCP network is consistently higher than that of the PPP network, although it remains bounded above by the theoretical bound derived under the Poisson assumption.
-This indicates that modeling the sensor network using a clustered point process, such as the MCP, generally leads to poorer global localization performance compared to a uniform Poisson deployment.
-Nevertheless, clustered sensor placement may offer improved localization performance in high-density local regions, such as urban environments.
-This reveals a fundamental trade-off: while uniform deployments tend to yield more balanced performance across the entire region, clustered deployments can be advantageous in localized subregions, depending on the application.
+The impact of clustering parameters is also evident.
+For a fixed cluster radius $\rho_c$, increasing the mean cluster size $\bar{c}$ (and thus reducing the parent intensity $\lambda_0$) leads to worse performance, as sensors become more tightly concentrated within clusters.
+Conversely, for a fixed $\bar{c}$ (and hence fixed $\lambda_0$), increasing the cluster radius $\rho_c$ improves performance, since the sensors are more spatially dispersed and the overall deployment becomes closer to uniform.

+Despite this degradation in global performance, clustered deployments may offer advantages in localized regions.
+In particular, when the target lies within or near a cluster, the higher local sensor density can lead to improved localization accuracy.
+This highlights an inherent trade-off: while uniform deployments provide more balanced performance across the entire region, clustered deployments can offer superior accuracy in selected areas at the expense of performance elsewhere.